+Use of the red chairs in the Gym or the Quad is reserved for seniors during first lunch and juniors during second lunch.
+Red chairs must be put away at the end of second lunch.
 Use of the Baggot Street room during lunch periods is prohibited.
 Only students who are working with the Admissions Office may use that room for lunch on designated visitor days.